stroborobo/werc/sites/werc.cat-v.org/development/index.md

 Major non-backwards compatible changes are only made in major release numbers (eg., 2.0).

-But reports, feature requests, bug fixes and other patches are all very welcome, just send them to the [werc9 mailing list](http://groups.google.com/group/werc9).
+Bug reports, feature requests, bug fixes and other patches are all very welcome, just send them to the [werc9](http://groups.google.com/group/werc9) mailing list.

 See Also